JohnLCaron/rlauxe/README.md

 See [Getting Started](docs/Developer.md#getting-started) if you are a developer wanting to compile and use the library.

-You can also read this document on [github.io](https://johnlcaron.github.io/rlauxe/).

 **Table of Contents**
 <!-- TOC -->
 * [SHANGRLA framework](#shangrla-framework)